-- a.
+©BMAT

+- e.
+Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence; - f.
+Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation, modern slavery, showing signs of being drawn into anti-social or criminal behaviour; - g.
+Are asylum seekers. - h.
+Are at risk due to either their own or a family member's mental health needs - i.
+Are looked after or previously looked after (see section 11) - 7.
+E-Safety: BMAT has an 'E-Safety Policy' and a "Student Mobile Device Policy" to ensure its ability to protect and educate students and staff in their use of technology such as mobile phones and cameras.
+It is recognised that the use of technology has become a significant component of many safeguarding issues, such as Child Sexual Exploitation, Radicalisation, Sexual Predation.
+As schools work increasingly online, it is essential that children are safeguarded from potentially harmful and inappropriate online material. - a.
 BMAT will follow the Data Protection Act 2018 when taking and storing photos and recordings for use in one of its constituent schools. - b.
 Staff will receive annual e-safety training and updates throughout the year, via staff bulletins and briefings. - c.
 Students will participate in e-safety awareness sessions via tutor time, ICT lessons and PSHE lessons. - d.
-The school will use the DFE guidance outlining how schools can ensure their pupils understand how to stay safe and behave online - Teaching Online Safety in School (June 2019) - Using Reasonable Force.
+The school will use the following resources to ensure their pupils understand how to stay safe and behave online: - a.
+DFE advice for schools Teaching Online Safety in School (June 2019) - b.
+UK Council for Internet Safety (UKCIS) guidance: Education for a connected world - c.
+National Crime Agency's CEOP education programme: Thinkuknow - d.
+Public Health England: Rise Above - Using Reasonable Force.
 It is sometimes necessary and proportionate for BMAT staff to use reasonable force to protect and safeguard BMAT students.
-Our policy on using reasonable force is set out in the BMAT Student Behaviour Policy, and is compliant with legislative requirements. - Radicalisation/PREVENT: The Counter Terrorism and Security Act 2015 places the PREVENT duty on schools to have due regard to the need to prevent people from being drawn into radicalism and/or terrorism. - a.
+Our policy on using reasonable force is set out in the BMAT Student Behaviour Policy, and is compliant with legislative requirements.

+- Radicalisation/PREVENT: The Counter Terrorism and Security Act 2015 places the PREVENT duty on schools to have due regard to the need to prevent people from being drawn into radicalism and/or terrorism. - a.
 BMAT upholds this duty in its curriculum.
-Any staff should report concerns if they are aware of a pupil exhibiting extremist ideology. - 10.Lettings are vetted and monitored by the School Managers and relevant risk assessments will be undertaken. - a.
-All staff have a statutory duty to look out for and inform the Safeguarding Team of any concerns. - 11.
-Training and Support: - a.
+Any staff should report concerns if they are aware of a pupil exhibiting extremist ideology. - 10.
+Lettings are vetted and monitored by the School Managers and relevant risk assessments will be undertaken. - All staff have a statutory duty to look out for and inform the Safeguarding Team of any concerns.

+11. Training and Support:

+- a.
 School principals will ensure that the designated persons for safeguarding and child protection undertake the necessary formal training at least annually and that this is updated at regular intervals. - b.
 The Designated Lead(s) will ensure that all members of the Safeguarding Team have higher level training; and that the training of all members of staff is updated 'regularly' and at least annually. - c.
-All members of staff are required to read Part One of 'Keeping Children Safe in Education' (2019). - d.
+All members of staff are required to read Part One of 'Keeping Children Safe in Education' (2020). - d.
 The Designated Lead (or a member of the Safeguarding Team) will offer child protection awareness training as part of the induction package for all staff and trainees.